gitter-badger/luda/site/html/_elements/grid.md

 ## Column Widths
-Luda provides 12 columns grid by default, column width can be setted as spefic or auto expaned.
-Each column has `1rem` padding on the left and right by default.
-Columns must be wrapped by a `.grid` container.
-You can preview grid layout in below examples.
+Luda offers a 12 columns grid by default, column widths can be spefic or auto-adjusted.
+Each column has `1rem` padding in the left and right, and they must be wrapped in a container with the `.grid` class.
+You can preview grid layouts in the below examples.

-### Specfic Width Columns
+### Specfic Column Widths
-The classes `.col-<n>` means this column occupies `n/12` of its `.grid` container horizontal space.
+The class `.col-*` means this column occupies `*/12` of the grid's horizontal space.
-Add the classes from `.col-1` to `.col-12` to create spefic width columns of different widths.
+Add the classes from `.col-1` to `.col-12` to create columns with specfic widths.
 <div class="grid grid-example">
   <div class="col-9"><p class="p6 bc-primary c-light ta-center">9/12</p></div>
   <div class="col-3"><p class="p6 bc-primary c-light ta-center">3/12</p></div>